thkl/hap-homematic/README.md

 Please note: History is only available if u are using the eve app as a homekit controller.

 # Issues and not supported devices
 Please open an issue [here](https://github.com/thkl/hap-homematic/issues/new) for all what went wrong.
+If you just have a question or want to know something consider to open a thread in [Discussions](https://github.com/thkl/hap-homematic/discussions)

 # Documentation
 Please find the documentation in the [wiki](https://github.com/thkl/hap-homematic/wiki)